|

 The most important of these standards are the ODM (Operational Data Model), for the archival and exchange of clinical data between sponsors, CROs and Data Management Companies, and the SDTM (Submission Data Model)

-Other standards are Lab (exchange of laboratory data), CRT-DDS (or define.xml) and ADaM (Analysis Dataset Model).
+Other standards are Lab (exchange of laboratory data), Define-XML and ADaM (Analysis Dataset Model).

-The ODM, Lab and CRT-DDS standards are written in XML
+The ODM, Lab and Define-XML standards are written in XML

 These products are complementary to the consultancy services we deliver to sponsors, CROs, Data Management Companies, and Clinical Technology Vendors.